-Division of Cyber Security, Abertay University, Dundee, Scotland.
+Division of Cyber Security, Abertay University, Dundee, Scotland, UK.

-Assistant Lecturer, Computer Science Department, Faculty of Computer and Information Sciences, Ain Shams University.
+Assistant Lecturer, Computer Science Department, Faculty of Computer and Information Sciences, Ain Shams University, Egypt.

-Teaching Assistant, Computer Science Department, Faculty of Computer and Information Sciences, Ain Shams University.
+Teaching Assistant, Computer Science Department, Faculty of Computer and Information Sciences, Ain Shams University, Egypt.

-An undergraduate course, teaching the foundation of communication and computer networking, concepts and protocols
+An undergraduate module, teaching the foundation of communication and computer networking, concepts and protocols.

 In this course, students understand the basic concepts of computer security.
 Classical techniques are first presented (like Play Fair, Hill Cipher, ... etc.), then we move to Data Encryption Standard (DES) and Advanced Encryption Standard (AES).